ha816/study/information-technology/weka/introduction.md

 ## Attributes

+Nominal
-Nominal: one of a predefined list of values − e.g. red, green, blue  Numeric: A real or integer number
+: one of a predefined list of values − e.g. red, green, blue

+Numeric
+: A real or integer number

+String
-  String: Enclosed in “double quotes”
+: Enclosed in “double quotes”

-   Date
+Date
     Relational